Battle of Tarutino: Battle

 On 18 October 1812 Kutuzov ordered Bennigsen and Miloradovich to attack Murat's corps (20,000 men) with two columns stealthily crossing the forest in the dead of night.
 Partisan detachments of Ivan Dorokhov and Aleksandr Figner to cut off the French retreat routes.
-Bennigsen's main force included three columns led by Vasily Orlov-Denisov, Karl Gustav von Baggehufwudt and Alexander Osterman-Tolstoy respectively.
+Bennigsen's main force included three columns led by Vasily Orlov-Denisov, Karl Gustav von Baggovut (including Pavel Stroganov's reserve group) and Alexander Osterman-Tolstoy respectively.
 The other column was supposed to play an auxiliary role.
 In the darkness most of the troops got lost.
-By the morning only Cossack troops under the command of General Vasily Orlov-Denisov reached the original destination, suddenly attacked the French troops and captured the French camp with transports and cannons.
-Russian II and III Infantry Corps also had some success.
-When stronger forces of the Russians emerged from the forest, namely IV Infantry Corps, they came under French fire and suffered casualties, and since these Russian units came late the French were able to recover: the continuing disorder among the French was prevented by the appearance of Murat himself, and counterattacks by the French cavalry restored the balance.
-Murat was forced to retreat to escape being surrounded, but the Russian general Baggehufwudt was killed, while Bennigsen was concussed in the leg and he stopped an advance.
-The French forces suffered at least 2,000 dead and wounded, 12 cannons, 20 caissons, 30 train-waggons had been taken, two generals killed, the Russians lost 500 dead or more.
+By the morning only Cossack troops under the command of General Orlov-Denisov reached the original destination, suddenly attacked the French troops and captured the French camp with transports and cannons.
+Russian II and III Infantry Corps, under generals Baggovut and Stroganov respectively, also had some success.
+When stronger forces of the Russians emerged from the forest, namely IV Infantry Corps under General Osterman-Tolstoy (Ostermann-Tolstoy), they came under French fire and suffered casualties, and since these Russian units came late the French were able to recover: the continuing disorder among the French was prevented by the appearance of Murat himself, and counterattacks by the French cavalry restored the balance.
+Murat was forced to retreat to escape being surrounded, but the Russian general Baggovut was killed, while Bennigsen's leg was bruised by a shell and he stopped an advance.^{[ru]} The French forces suffered at least 2,000 casualties, whilst 12 cannons, 20 caissons, and 30 train-waggons had been taken, two generals killed; the Russians lost 500 men or more.